-At dinner, we tried Seared Tuna Steak Mexicana (THB750/US$22.5) from Japan with bell pepper and avocado alongside Pork Tenderloin Florentine (THB790/US$24) stuffed with spinach and cheese in mushroom brandy sauce and served with delicious deep fried potato cakes that we ran through the sauce until we got every last dribble.
-The also offer a locavore Thai menu for those wanting their somtam and krapow.
+At dinner, we tried Seared Tuna Steak Mexicana (THB750/US$22.5), a Japanese fillet topped with bell pepper and avocado, alongside Pork Tenderloin Florentine (THB790/US$24) stuffed with spinach and cheese in mushroom brandy sauce and served with deep fried potato cakes.
+They also offer a locavore Thai menu for those wanting their somtam and krapow.

 We finished with homemade Rice Ice Cream (THB100/US$3 per scoop) in unusual flavors like coconut lime, peanut satay, and pineapple chili.

-Their oversized Coconut Creme Brulee’s (THB250/US$7.5) reputation preceded it as one of their signatures and is often mentioned in reviews.
-It’s large, rich, and not overly sweet, well worth the high expectation placed on it.
+Their oversized Coconut Creme Brulee’s (THB250/US$7.5) reputation preceded it and is often mentioned in reviews.
+It’s large, rich, and not overly sweet: well worth the high expectation placed on it.